 The Procter & Gamble Company’s operations management (OM) strategy follows goals for optimization in efficiency and effectiveness in satisfying various needs of the business in consumer goods markets worldwide.
 The strategy addresses the 10 strategic decisions, which pertain to various operational areas of the company.
 Procter & Gamble’s operations management efforts push for maximum productivity in these 10 strategic decision areas.
 Highly productive operations support effective strategy implementation.
 For example, based on higher productivity, Procter & Gamble’s operations managers can implement higher production capacity directives.
 These conditions contribute to the company’s ability to stabilize its global business.
 Current OM strategies and tactics work to fulfill Procter & Gamble’s business goals.
-However, it is essential to make adjustments in response to changes in P&G’s industry and market variables.
-Such adjustments should match variables like market demand and technological advances to maintain high performance and support market leadership goals embodied in Procter & Gamble’s vision statement and mission statement.
+However, it is essential to adjust to changes in P&G’s industry and market variables.
+Adjustments should match market demand and technological advances to maintain high performance and support market leadership goals embodied in Procter & Gamble’s vision statement and mission statement.

 Operations management decisions determine productivity and the capacity of Procter & Gamble to respond to business needs.
 These needs change according to consumer goods market conditions and organizational conditions.
 Procter & Gamble’s operations managers implement changes in the 10 strategic decisions accordingly.

-Procter & Gamble Company’s Operations Management, 10 Decision Areas
+Procter & Gamble’s Operations Management, 10 Decision Areas

 1. Design of Goods and Services.
 Operations managers are concerned about product specifications, which determine other strategic decision areas of operations.
 Procter & Gamble’s objective in this area is to develop products within organizational capabilities, while supporting goals for innovation.
-Innovation is a main factor in the company’s intensive growth strategies (Read: Procter & Gamble’s Generic Strategy & Intensive Growth Strategies).
+Innovation is a main factor in Procter & Gamble’s generic competitive strategy and intensive growth strategies.
 In applying this approach, the company’s operations managers focus on cost minimization without sacrificing product quality.
 In this way, Procter & Gamble’s vision statement and mission statement are satisfied in terms of ensuring quality and value of consumer goods.
 For example, cost minimization is possible through high quality P&G products designed for high operational productivity levels.
 Thus, Procter & Gamble maintains high quality standards while keeping flexibility in other related factors for this strategic decision area of operations management.

 4. Location Strategy.
 Optimal distances from resources and target markets are the operations management objective in this strategic decision area.
 Procter & Gamble uses an approach that prioritizes proximity to target markets.
 For example, facilities are located where it is easy to transport P&G’s consumer goods to retailers.
 In this condition, Procter & Gamble’s operations managers maximize the benefits of high productivity.
 For instance, high operational productivity in manufacturing and distribution facilities supports effective market reach through retailers.

 6. Job Design and Human Resources.
 Operations managers are involved in efforts to ensure the adequacy of human resources.
 To address this objective, Procter & Gamble implements employee training programs for innovation and productivity.
-Employees are among the main stakeholders of the company (Read: Procter & Gamble’s Corporate Social Responsibility Strategy & Stakeholders).
-The approach used for this strategic decision area also supports leadership and passion for winning as a way to enhance employee morale and career development.
-Aligned with Procter & Gamble’s organizational culture, these factors and operations management efforts ensure effective and adequate human resources.
+Employees are among the main stakeholders considered in Procter & Gamble’s corporate social responsibility strategy.
+The approach used for this strategic decision area also supports leadership and passion for winning to enhance employee morale and career development.
+Aligned with Procter & Gamble’s organizational culture (company culture), these factors and operations management efforts ensure effective and adequate human resources.
 Adequate HR supports consistency and effective capacity in P&G’s consumer goods business.
 For example, the strategically developed human resources and its culture make it easier for Procter & Gamble’s operations managers to address operational issues.

 9. Scheduling.
 In this strategic decision area, Procter & Gamble’s objective is to develop and implement short-term and intermediate operational schedules for optimum utilization of resources to support business needs.
 In this regard, the approach to OM involves fixed schedules for most of P&G’s corporate offices, and rotating variable schedules in some facilities.
 For example, Procter & Gamble’s corporate office employees adhere to their fixed schedules for data processing and analysis.
 On the other hand, operations managers apply rotating schedules for manufacturing processes.
 Some of these rotating schedules are variable to enable Procter & Gamble to correspondingly vary its productivity as a way of addressing changes in market demand for consumer goods.